Jaaz7/home-cooked-harmony/README.md

     <br><br>
     ‎13.
 Scroll down and select "Enable Automatic Deploys", Click to deploy.
     <br><br>
     ‎14.
 Your website is deployed and linked to your GitHub account.
-This means that running `git push` from your IDE will reflect in the newest version of your app in production.
+This means that running `git push` from your IDE will reflect in the newest version of your app in production.</details>

 ---
 ## Testing